ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Fix some nits
 - Clarification in 6.1.12 that "receiver accepts token with claims it does not understand"
 - Abstract wording improvement
+- Clarification of source of verification keys for constrained profile
 - IETF is change controller rather than IESG for IANA registrations
 - Change "Indicate" to "Indcates"